pairwise-tech/pairwise/README.md

 We are using [Stripe](https://stripe.com/) to process user payments.
 Currently, the application redirects to a hosted Stripe checkout page which then sends a webhook event to our server if the user completes the checkout process succcessfully.
 The user is then redirected back to Pairwise and sees a payment confirmation.
 Here are some instructions and resources for working locally if you need to work on the Stripe payments integration feature.

 The docker-compose files deploy a `stripe` service which runs the [Stripe CLI](https://stripe.com/docs/stripe-cli) docker image which handles processing Stripe events.
 This allows the payment integration to simply work in development mode when running Pairwise locally or in a CI environment.
-Stripe provides several options for easily testing payments in development, [see their documentation here](https://stripe.com/docs/testing).
+Stripe provides several options for [easily testing](https://stripe.com/docs/testing) payments in development.
+For instance, you can enter the card number `4242424242424242` with any future date as an expiration and any 3 digit CVC to submit a test successful payment.

 To run the Stripe CLI locally, outside of Docker, you can run the following command:

 ```bash
 # Run the Stripe CLI and forward requests to localhost:9000/payments/stripe-webhook
 $ yarn stripe:dev
 ```

+Please note that it is necessary to have the Stripe CLI running for the payment checkout to complete successfully and submit the webhook to our server.

 ## To Rebuild The Database